 (cadddr tree)))

-The decoding procedure
+The procedure symbols

 The following procedure implements the decodeing algorithm.
 It takes as arguments a list of zeros and ones, together with a Huffman tree.